 This includes acquired brain injury (ABI), traumatic brain injury (TBI), strokes and progressive neurological conditions (PNCs) such as motor neurone disease (MND), multiple sclerosis (MS) or Huntington's disease.

-Our intensive rehabilitation service caters for patients aged 18 years and over by delivering clinically effective, evidence-based care.
-The unit provides rehabilitation for a range of patients, including those with prolonged disorders of consciousness (low awareness or minimally conscious state) to those who are independent in many activities.
+Our intensive rehabilitation service caters for adults, including those with prolonged disorders of consciousness (low awareness or minimally conscious state) to those who are independent in many activities.